 - 1. Log in to A10 Networks Support using your GLM credential. - 2.
-Download the ACOS upgrade package as specified below:

-- For non-FTA enabled platforms (including vThunder), use the image with the file name: ACOS_non_FTA<version>ONEIMG.upg
+Download the ACOS upgrade package as specified below: - For FTA enabled platforms, use the image with the file name: ACOS_FTA <version>.upg - For non-FTA enabled platforms (including vThunder), use the image with the file name: ACOS_non_FTA<version>.upg